Full Truckload (FTL)

 Logistics Term

 Full truckload (FTL) refers to goods that fill a truck during transport.
 They can be from the port, warehouse, or any other place.
 In this case, the owner pays the total cost because their goods occupy the whole truck.
-When it comes to a full truckload, the driver doesn’t have to stop along the way.
-That means your goods are delivered fast.
-Any company offering full truckload services should fully insure your goods because anything can happen along the way.
-Full truckload refers to goods that are more than six pallets.

 Full Truckload - In The Field

-It's also ideal for clients with fragile goods such as glass so that the carrier doesn’t have to keep stopping to deliver other goods which could be dangerous to yours.
-The goods are inspected, and a BOL form is filled before loading them on a trailer for transport.
-Once delivered, this form is used as the reference point to confirm whether they’re in the condition they were picked in.
+The goods are inspected, and a BOL form is issued before loading them on a trailer for transport.
+Once delivered, this form is used as the reference point to confirm nothing was damaged during transport.
 A reliable FTL service provider should fully insure the goods because there are a lot of unforeseen problems.

 The Essentials to Understanding Freight Shipping